kit-cel/gr-radar/README.md

 python-matplotlib

-Qt and Qwt should be installed with GNU Radio. python-matplotlib is included in some testcases.
+Qt and Qwt should be installed with GNU Radio. python-matplotlib is included in some test cases.

 **Contact**
 Stefan Wunsch